 Free Wills from Cunningtons for over 55s this March During the month of March 2020, Cunningtons Solicitors LLP will be taking part in Free Wills Month.
 Free Wills Month is organised by a number of different charities; the scheme is designed to reinforce the need for everyone to have a professionally-drawn up Will, while raising […]

 Currently, in England and Wales only those who are married or civil partners do not have any inheritance tax to pay on assets left to them by their spouse.
 Any other class of people who live together do not enjoy the same inheritance rights and can potentially see an inheritance tax bill of 40% of […]

-In the event an individual dies in England and Wales without a Will or their Will only disposes of part of their assets then their residuary estate (or the undisposed part of) will fall under the Rules of Intestacy.
-The current Rules of Intestacy came into force on 1st October 2014 and under these Rules, […]
+What is ‘Intestacy’?
+And what happens if you die with no Will?
+In the event that an individual dies in England and Wales without a Will or their Will only disposes of part of their assets then their residuary estate (or the undisposed part of) will fall under the Rules of Intestacy.
+The current Rules […]